corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 CorDapp Distribution Service supports conventional HTTP(s) transport as well as bespoke Corda transports which are described in the further sections.

+# Quickstart

+To start using CorDapp Distribution Service please follow the steps below:

+1. Download `corda-updates-shell` jar or build it by yourself.
+TODO: download link here
+2. Initialise a local repository via `java -jar corda-updates-shell-xxx.jar --mode=INIT`.
+All CorDapps will be downloaded to this location.
+3. Add CorDapps that you would like to watch to `settings.yaml`.
+Please see [this](#yaml-configuration) section for more details on the file format.
+4. Download `corda-updates-app` jar or build it by yourself.
+TODO: download link here
+5. Install the CorDapp to network participant's nodes and configure it as described [here](#participant-cordapp-configuration). `configPath` should point to the `settings.yaml` created during the step #2.
+6. If you are going to use [Corda-based transports](#corda-updates-transport) then install the CorDapp to the repository hoster's node and configure it as described [here](#repository-hoster-cordapp-configuration).
+7. Schedule periodic synchronization by invoking [ScheduleSyncFlow](#scheduling-synchronisation) from Corda shell
+8. Updates will periodically be downloaded to the local repository.
+9. Done.
+Please read the rest of the page for more technical details and available configuration options.

+# Structure

 *CorDapp Distribution Service* consists of the following components:
 * **corda-updates-core** - a generic API over Maven Resolver
 * **corda-updates-transport** - custom transport implementations for Maven Resolver over Corda Flows